 Knowing how being overweight or obese links to serious health risks is important in helping to understand why reducing your weight is so vital to your health.
-Here are some examples of the link between being overweight and obesity, and life-changing health problems.

-Being overweight, obesity and high blood pressure
+Obesity and high blood pressure

 High blood pressure (over 120/80) can increase your risk of health problems.
 And the higher your blood pressure, the greater the risk to your health.
 High blood pressure can cause heart attacks and heart failure.
 High blood pressure is also one of the chief causes of stroke, kidney disease, and it can also be a cause of dementia.